cody-hou/cody-hou.github.io/_posts/2022-08-04-arch-encrypt-swap.md

     root=/dev/mapper/cryptroot cryptdevice=UUID=5f5b0b02-318c-4980-bcb5-793d44fe4387:cryptroot
     ```

-17. Regenerate `grub.cfg`
+17. Regenerate `grub.cfg`.

     ```shell
     grub-mkconfig -o /boot/grub/grub.cfg
     ```

-18. At this stage you can continue with the official install guide to enable networking, add a user, and enable `sudo`.
+18. Add or configure any additional software.
+For example, I make sure to enable the following services.

+    ```shell
+    # Networking on reboot
+    systemctl enable NetworkManager.service

+    # TRIM on SSDs
+    systemctl enable fstrim.timer

+    # pacman cache cleaner
+    systemctl enable paccache.timer
+    ```

-19. Reboot the system and remove the Arch Linux install USB.
+19. Exit chroot, reboot the system, and remove the Arch Linux install USB.
 You should be prompted to enter a password for your encrypted partition before logging in!
 If not, something in the process didn't go quite right (e.g. UUID wasn't typed correctly).
 With the install USB, you can remount all the partitions and `arch-chroot` to fix this.
 20. We're now going to set up `snapper`.

     ```shell